freelawproject/hr/handbook/handbook.md

  - Touching people without their affirmative consent.

- - Repeatedly and unnecessarily disrupting formal or informal gatherings or meetings, whether in person or within a chatroom setting.
+ - Repeatedly and unnecessarily disrupting formal or informal gatherings or meetings, whether in person or within a chat room setting.

  - Retaliating against anyone who files a complaint that someone has violated the provisions of this manual.